 The given scholarships provide various range of awards and some also offer health insurance and other allowances as financial support etc. Explore our full list and be benefited.
 Good Luck!!

-MIPLC DAAD funding for Students from Developing Countries in Germany, 2019
+MIPLC DAAD Scholarship for Students from Developing Countries in Germany, 2020

 Applications are open for DAAD funding for students from Developing Countries in Germany offered by Munich Intellectual Property Law Center.
 The applicant must have at least two years of full-time professional experience gained in a public authority or a state or private company in a developing country.
 The grantee will get a full waiver of the MIPLC tuition and participation fee and a monthly stipend of EUR 850.